Lesona-Systems/Underwolf/README.md

         "last_updated" : "" # leave blank.
 The script will populate this field on first run.
     },

-Rename
-    addon_master_list_example.json
-to
-    addon_master_list.json

-The script will also backup the master addon list at the beginning of each run.
+The script will also backup master_addon_list.json at the beginning of each run.

 ## Copyright © 2022 Nicholas Johnson